kahunacohen/real-world-fp/README.md

 This is kind of better.
 Now when we need a new kind of report, we can just write a class that is only concerned with the report format; however, there are some serious problems with our implementation:

-* it's unnecessarily verbose, which makes it hard to read and introduces more opportunties for bugs.
+* it's unnecessarily verbose, which makes it hard to read and introduces more opportunities for bugs.
 * It mutates local variables including `employeeTotal` (among others) and the instance variable `employees`.
 Not only is this unnecessary, it makes it harder to reason about.
 Who changed what variable?
 It also contributes to the verbosity as stated above.
 * Writing tests is unnecessarily hard.
 Because we are reading and writing to the file system, we have to ensure those files